psychemedia/pentrich-uprising/protest-tales/initial-notes.md

 1816 Year wthout a summer https://en.wikipedia.org/wiki/Year_Without_a_Summer volcano in Indonesia in April 1815 ;  there was also a volcano in 1808 that led to global cooling - when was earlier poor harvests of 1809 and 1810 ?

-luddite june 1816 55 frames loughborough, Heathcote and Boden's factory; James Towle hanged nov 1816, 1816 Spa fields
+Luddite June 1816 55 frames Loughborough, Heathcote and Boden's factory; James Towle hanged nov 1816, 1816 Spa fields
 1817 Oliver, Trial in London for Spa Field; Lougbborough trial, Huddersfield  revolt Leeds Mercury - Oliver Spy; Huddersfield trial; questions in parliament